impetuosa/Fylgja/README.md

 ![https://github.com/impetuosa/Fylgja/blob/master/resources/fylgja-arch.jpg?raw=true](https://github.com/impetuosa/Fylgja/blob/master/resources/fylgja-arch.jpg?raw=true)

 ## Language Migration
-Migrating an application from a source language to a target language implies we must produce a new application with the same semantics as the original application but in a different language/technology, i.e., using the target envi- ronment: native types and primitives, SDK, and libraries: all of which make this environment a desirable target.
+Migrating an application from a source language to a target language implies we must produce a new application with the same semantics as the original application but in a different language/technology, i.e., using the target environment: native types and primitives, SDK, and libraries: all of which make this environment a desirable target.
 Such migrations are challenging because different languages propose different concepts, some unique to the language e.g., Java generics, MS Access error management or Pharo thisContext.
 However, programming languages also present overlaps in common concepts such as functions, methods, and classes.
 To migrate language means at least replacing the source language concepts with those of the target language able to achieve similar behaviour.
 ## A language migration example
 Let us consider the code in Listing 1.
 A Visual Basic Application module used for testing named Testing, with a function testing the function Len using HelloString global variable as a parameter.
 This global is defined in another module named ProjectGlobals.